AyushGupta51379/COMP_5331_Project_Fake_News_Detection/README.md

    macro avg       0.82      0.81      0.81      2624
 weighted avg       0.82      0.82      0.82      2624
 ```
 The simpler Bi-GRU model is somehow much harder to train.
-I suggest use the original GRU model (the complicated one).
+I suggest use the original GRU model (m = 2).